Understanding the Motivations for and Barriers to Feed Testing

 While we have informed guesses as to why producers do not feed test, we do not currently have data directly from producers to test these hypotheses.
 Nor do we currently have a fully representative picture of feed testing and barriers to adopting these practices.

-• Survey data will be collected to provide better empirical support to extension efforts to increase feed testing practices by delving into the ins and outs of feed testing in practice.
+The objective of this project was to collect more detailed farmer management data from a representative sample of cow-calf producers specifically concerning their existing experiences and issues with feed testing on their operations.
+The survey data collected in this project provides better empirical support to extension efforts to increase feed testing practices by delving into the ins and outs of feed testing in practice.

-Two types of data collection will be included in this project:
+Two types of data collection were included in this project:

-• Qualitative interviews will be conducted with key informants (extension personnel, nutritionists, researchers, and industry associations) on the current state of feed testing.
+- Qualitative interviews were conducted with key informants (extension personnel, nutritionists, researchers, and industry associations) on the current state of feed testing.

-• The key interview focus group findings will then be used to develop a producer survey on feed testing practices.
+- The key interview focus group findings were used to develop a producer survey on feed testing practices.

-After collection of survey data, important relationships observed with feed testing strategies will be identified.
-Project collaborators will then work with cow-calf producer network contacts to share information across the industry.
+After collection of this data, important relationships observed with feed testing strategies were identified.
+Project collaborators are now working with cow-calf producer network contacts to share information across the industry.

-The key deliverable will be a detailed survey dataset that contains information on not just the frequency of feed testing but also data on other important aspects that drive feed testing decisions, along with observations of any alternative strategies currently in use, which may substitute for making use of feed testing within cow-calf operations.
-This information will be used to advance collective understanding of feed testing practices and to design targeted producer communication and extension activities based on identified barriers to feed testing.
+The key deliverable from this project is a detailed survey dataset that contains information on not just the frequency of feed testing but also data on other important aspects that drive feed testing decisions, along with observations of any alternative strategies currently in use, which may substitute for making use of feed testing within cow-calf operations.
+This information can be used to advance our collective understanding of feed testing practices and to design targeted producer communication and extension activities based on more precisely identified barriers to using feed testing.